filakhtov/gentoo-use-docs/app-arch/xz-utils.md

 It is safe to disable the flag unless there is a need to use non-English languages.

+### pgo
+Enable PGO (Profiler-Guided Optimization).
+First build an application using additional profiler flags.
+Then execute the test suite to generate profiling data.
+Finally rebuild the application again, performing optimizations based on the collected profiling data.
+This will extend the build time significantly.

+It is safe to disable this flag.

 ### split-usr
 If the flag is enabled some of the produced libraries will be installed into the `/lib` directory, instead of the `/usr/lib` directory, so that they are available during the early boot when the `/usr` partition is not yet mounted.